 Material prepared for the Bulletin of Science, Technology and Society can include original research articles or reflection on STS topics.
 We emphasize articles of general interest to those in STS fields, which can be used at different educational levels.
 Subjects include but are not limited to:

-- Technology, science and policy
+- Intersections of STS and policy

 - Technology assessment

 - Impact of STS upon human values, religious insights, and work and labor

 - Public understanding of technology and science, especially in science education

 - Professional activities of individuals active in STS

 - Letters to the editor and responses to earlier printed articles

 - Research notes

 The goal of the Bulletin of Science, Technology & Society is to provide a means of communication within as wide a spectrum of the STS community as possible.
 This includes faculty and students from sciences, engineering, the humanities, and social science which teach integrative STS subject matters.
 It also includes professionals in government, industry and universities, ranging from philosophers and historians of science to social scientists concerned with the effects of science and technology, scientists and engineers involved with the study and policy-making of their own craft, and the concerned general leader.